gabrielthleal/lemoney-test/README.md

 3. Go into the project folder: `$ cd lemoney-test`
 4. Setup database: `$ bin/rails db:create && bin/rails db:migrate`

-## Produciton
+## Production

-You can check this application out on: https://gabrielthleal-lemoney-test.herokuapp.com/
+You can check this application out on heroku: https://gabrielthleal-lemoney-test.herokuapp.com/